kaitsull/FijiFISH/README.md

     -    Segment based on DAPI signal from every round (to ensure registration in the z-axis)
     -    Segment only Round 1 (not recommended)
 -   Threshold Type:
-    -     `Automatic Thresholding`
+    -     Automatic Thresholding
-    -     `Manual Thresholding`: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
+    -     Manual Thresholding: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
 -   Dialation Value:
     -      Suggested Value = `3 microns`
               -     This ensures cytoplasm (where most of the mRNA is located) is included in analysis